 What are the implications of "Lo ke'Eretz Mitzrayim Hi"?

-Rashbam: Where a successful harvest depends on whether one irrigates the land or not.
+Rashbam: Where a successful harvest depends upon whether one irrigates the land or not.

 Ramban: As the Torah explains - in Pesukim 13-17 - that if you obey the Mitzvos Hashem will send rain in its time, but if you don't, He will shut down the Heavens and there will be no rain, and you will perish quickly from the good land, because one cannot live there without rain.
 Refer also to 11:11:2:2*.

-What difference does it make if Eretz Yisrael is mountainous land?
-Even if it wasn't, Hashem would have no difficulty is drying up the water supply in the event that they sinned?
+What difference does it make whether Eretz Yisrael is mountainous land or not?
+Even if it wasn't, Hashem would have no difficulty in drying up the water supply in the event that they sinned?

-Ramban: As the Gemara says in Shabbos, 32a, 'A sick person requires merits and Tefilah for Hashem to heal him more than a healthy person hot to become sick'.
+Ramban: As the Gemara says in Shabbos, 32a, 'A sick person requires more merits and Tefilah for Hashem to heal him, than a healthy person needs not to become sick'.
 And the same distinction applies to poverty and riches.

-From where do we know that Eretz Yisrael is intrinsically more beautiful than Eretz Mitzrayim?
+From where do we know that Eretz Yisrael is intrinsically better than Eretz Mitzrayim?

-Rashi #2 and Ramban (both citing Kesuvos, 112a): When the Torah writes in Shelach Lecha "ve'Chevron Sheva Shanim Nivnesah lifnei Tzo'an Mitzrayim", 1 it means that it was seven times more beautiful than Tzo'an of Egypt 2 - despite the fact that Tzo'an housed the throne of kings.
+Rashi (citing Kesuvos, 112a): When the Torah writes (in Bamidbar, 13:22) "ve'Chevron Sheva Shanim Nivn'sah lifnei Tzo'an Mitzrayim", 1 it means that it was seven times better than Tzo'an of Egypt 2 - despite the fact that Tzo'an housed the throne of kings.

 Why does the Torah add the words "Asher Yetzasem mi'Sham"?

-Rashi: In Egypt, you needed to fetch water from the Nile on foot and to water the land required stealing from one's sleep and involved much toil.
-Moreover, the initial watering covered only the lower ground; to water higher ground entailed carrying water up the hill.
-But in Eretz Yisrael, the land is watered by the rain from the heavens - You will be asleep in their beds, and Hakadosh-Baruch-Hu will water the land, both the lowland and the high ground, land that is revealed and land that is hidden (all at one and the same time)!
+Rashi: In Egypt, you needed to fetch water from the Nile on foot and to water the land required stealing from your sleep, and much toil.
+Moreover, the initial watering covered only the lower ground.
+To water higher ground entailed carrying water up the hill.
+But in Eretz Yisrael, the land is watered by the rain from the heavens - you will sleep in your beds, and Hakadosh-Baruch-Hu will water the land, both the lowland and the high ground, land that is revealed and land that is hidden (simultaneously)!